dalito/ucumvert/README.md

 ## Install

-Installation from git in developer mode including creation of virtual environment:
+Installation from git in developer mode including creation of virtual environment (pip should be newer than 23.1):

 Linux
 ```